 Ritual Abuse And Extreme Abuse Clinician’s Conference 2012

-A one day conference preceding our regular conference will be open to licensed practitioners in related fields to discuss issues in working with clients suffering from ritual abuse and extreme abuse symptoms.
-Students studying in related fields and retired licensed practitioners may write smartnews@aol.com by e-mail for more information.
+This one day conference preceding our regular conference was open to licensed practitioners in related fields to discuss issues in working with clients suffering from ritual abuse and extreme abuse symptoms.
+Students studying in related fields and retired licensed practitioners were also in attendance.

 Internet conference information is available at: http://ritualabuse.us/smart-conference/ritual-abuse-and-extreme-abuse-clinicians-conference-2012/

-The conference will be held on August 10, 2012 from 9 am until 5 pm at the DoubleTree near the Bradley International Airport, 16 Ella Grasso Turnpike Windsor Locks, CT.
-A free shuttle is available to and from the airport.
+The conference was held on August 10, 2012 from 9 am until 5 pm at the DoubleTree near the Bradley International Airport, 16 Ella Grasso Turnpike Windsor Locks, CT.

 Conference Schedule – Friday, August 10, 2012